 Food and Accommodation

-Several teahouses can be found even in the higher points in the Upper Mustang trek so there is no need to carry tents.
 The lodging services are clean and of basic standard.
-The limited number of teahouses is compensated with the friendly staffs (mostly with good English) and the exquisite local dishes served in the teahouses.
+The limited number of teahouses has friendly staffs ( with good English).
+And, they serve the exquisite local dishes in the teahouses.

-The recent road connection to the capital, Lo Manthang has brought considerable drop in the price of the food available.
-Variety of the eastern as well as western style dishes is available in the tea houses of Upper Mustang and surrounding villages.
+The recent road connection to the capital, Lo Manthang has brought a considerable drop in the price of the food available.
+Variety of the eastern, as well as western style dishes, is available in the tea houses of Upper Mustang.

-Accommodations costs ranges from $3 to $6 in the trekking route.
+Accommodations cost ranges from $3 to $6 in the trekking route.
 And the cost of a single meal is also around the same range.

 Planning trip to Nepal and need help?